claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 ## Edit images in the Preview app

 - Sometimes you don't get any edit features and it seems like you can't edit
-  - When this happens, just select View => Show Markup Toolbar
+  - When this happens, just select View => Show Markup Toolbar (near the bottom of the menu), or click the two forward-facing arrows, top right
 - If you want to change the dimensions of an image, use Tools => Adjust Size